-Homemade pork rinds, or chicharrones, are a healthy and flavorful low carb snack without the additives or hydrogenated oils.
-The ultimate paleo snack!
+Homemade chicharrones, or pork rinds, are a healthy and flavorful low carb snack without the additives or hydrogenated oils.
+The ultimate keto and paleo snack!

-I have to confess that pork rinds used to freak me out.
-It was in my younger, more squeamish days, and may have something to do with the trauma of being chased around by a college friend with a dried pig’s ear he’d purchased for his dog.
-Come to think of it, though, the store-bought brands still freak me out, what with all the additives, MSG, hydrogenated oils and other unmentionables.
-But having tasted some freshly made chicharrones at a few restaurants, I no longer tar them all with the same brush.
+Many store-bought brands still freak me out, what with all the additives, MSG, hydrogenated oils and other unmentionables.
+But there are some good brands now like Epic and Meat 4505, among others.
+And having tasted some freshly-made chicharrones at a few restaurants, I no longer tar them all with the same brush.
 Pork rinds are being elevated from their junk food status into a true delicacy.
 I have overcome my distaste for them and you will be glad I did.
-Because I have been experimenting in the kitchen and can honestly say that homemade chicharrones are a delicious and healthy low carb snack.
+Because I have been experimenting in the kitchen and can honestly say that homemade chicharrones are a delicious and healthy keto snack.
 And they really aren’t that hard to make either.
 So let’s get cracklin…

 The hardest part of the whole process is sourcing the pork skin.
 I couldn’t find pork skin for love nor money at any regular grocery stores in my vicinity and was considering purchasing pork belly at a local Asian market because it often comes with the skin still attached.
 But this was a much pricier option and it went against my waste-not-want-not nature.
 Knowing that many butchers are simply throwing back fat and skin away since there is so little demand for it, I was sure I could find a better solution.